peardox/cpu_arch/README.md

 This can easily be converted to a DLL...

-Visual Studio CE 2022 has just been superseded by 2026
+Visual Studio CE 2022 has just been superseded by 2026 (when I wrote this)

 2022 is still available - got mine via this [GIST](https://gist.github.com/Chenx221/6f4ed72cd785d80edb0bc50c9921daf7)